Fancy Volunteers

 in good health

-Managed by Butterfly Conservation together with the Somerset and Bristol branch, the Reserve is 13Ha and is in two connected parcels which are known as Shutes and MtFancy.
+Formerly managed by Butterfly Conservation together with the Somerset and Bristol branch, the Reserve is 13Ha and is in two connected parcels which are known as Shutes and MtFancy.
+As of 28th February 2025 Butterfly Conservation gave up its lease on this land which now reverts back to Forestry England for its management.
 The land is on the north scarp face of the Blackdowns and, arising from its confused geology, offers a rich mosaic of habitats.
-It sits within the Blackdowns AoNB and also forms an important part of the Ruttersleigh SSSi.
-A five year plan has been prepared and is under review to see how it is meeting the required objectives in the sites' management.
+It sits within the Blackdowns National Landscape and also forms an important part of the Ruttersleigh SSSi.
+The habitat objectives for this special and important land are prescribed by National England which Forestry England is now required to achieve.
+Discussions between various involved organisation are on going as to the best means, going forward, how to undertake the necessary management.
+Agreement has been reached, on an interim basis, which allows Fancy Volunteers to carry on with their invaluable work on this land.
+As further developments arise this site will be updated. .

 We are a practical conservation group meeting up at 9:30 on the second Tuesday of every month.
 Using simple handtools to carry out a variety of tasks, dependant on the season and conditions.